Cherenkov radiation: Reverse Cherenkov effect

 A reverse Cherenkov effect can be experienced using materials called negative-index metamaterials (materials with a subwavelength microstructure that gives them an effective "average" property very different from their constituent materials, in this case having negative permittivity and negative permeability).
 This means that, when a charged particle (usually electrons) passes through a medium at a speed greater than the phase velocity of light in that medium, that particle emits trailing radiation from its progress through the medium rather than in front of it (as is the case in normal materials with both permittivity and permeability positive).
 One can also obtain such reverse-cone Cherenkov radiation in non-metamaterial periodic media where the periodic structure is on the same scale as the wavelength, so it cannot be treated as an effectively homogeneous metamaterial.

 In vacuum

 The Cherenkov effect can occur in vacuum.
 In a slow-wave structure, like in a traveling-wave tube (TWT), the phase velocity decreases and the velocity of charged particles can exceed the phase velocity while remaining lower than $c$.
 In such a system, this effect can be derived from conservation of the energy and momentum where the momentum of a photon should be $p = \hbar\beta$ ($\beta$ is phase constant) rather than the de Broglie relation $p=\hbar k$.
-This type of radiation (VCR) is used to generate high-power microwaves.
+Vacuum Cherenkov radiation (VCR) is used to generate high-power microwaves.